qbicsoftware/dync-cli/README.md

 /path/to/file3
 ```

-The you can do the same magic as before:
+Then you can do the same magic as before:

 ```
 cat file_with_paths.txt | xargs -i dync -k passthrough:myID <server.url> {}